tagohd/mono/Items/Chocolate Orange.md

 ![[THE_ORB.jpg|600]]
 An ordinary chocolate orange.
-Tastes delicious, but contains 0% [[magic]].
+Tastes delicious, but contains 0% [[Magic]].
 (May contain nuts, though.)

 And here's a picture of how it looks to someone with [[LukeVISION (TM)|protanopia]], like Luke:
 ![[THE ORB in LukeVISION (TM).png]]